-There is also a tab that provides a lot of information on every block in Scratch, as shown in Figure 94 (page 48).
+There is also a section on the Scratch wiki ihttps://en.scratch-wiki.info/wiki/Blocks that provides a lot of information for teachers on every block in Scratch, as shown in Figure 94 (page 47).
 If students come to you asking about how, for example, broadcast works, you can send them here in the first instance.

-The tips are really useful in encouraging student-led activities as well as student self-sufficiency.
+The tips are very useful in encouraging student-led activities as well as student selfsufficiency.
 They are also useful for teachers to brush up on their skills.

-Figure 94: Scratch provides extensive information about each block
+Figure 94: The Scratch wiki provides extensive information about each block